petrknap/php-servicemanager/README.md

-# php-servicemanager

-Service locator pattern for PHP by [Petr Knap].
+# Service locator pattern for PHP

 * [What is service locator pattern?](#what-is-service-locator-pattern)
 * [Why use service locator?](#why-use-service-locator)